lenkakt/zephyr-os-labs/threads/README.rst

 To have userspace working, you need to enable CONFIG_USERSPACE.
 You also need to enable CONFIG_ASSERT to enable the system to check the permissions.

-To test that your configuration works, move the main.c from the `hello-word sample <zephyr/samples/userspace/hello_world_user>`_ to your local main.c.
+To test your configuration, move the main.c from the `hello-word sample <zephyr/samples/userspace/hello_world_user>`_ to your local main.c.

 Compile it for qemu_cortex_r5 and run: